bmw-ece-ntust/multimedia-wireless-network/Study_Notes/Assignment_3/Assignment_3.md

 ### Output the Results

-For each traffic rate that the simulation iterates through, the results are printed to the console and saved in a CSV file.
-The output includes the current traffic load and the throughput achieved for each Access Category (AC).
+The simulation is run a total of 5 times and each time the results of the simulation are saved into a different csv file for further analysis.
+Also, on each simualation the results are printed on the console as they are generated.

 Example of CSV file generated: